 The District is preparing to start construction on the 2022 Sewer Rehabilitation to repair or replace approximately 21,000 feet of aging sewer pipelines throughout the District.
 Repairing the sewer collection system will reduce I/I and improve the long-term condition of the sewer collection system.

 The project is estimated to cost about $5.1 million.
 The District is pursuing low-interest financing for this project to smooth costs over time and minimize the bimonthly bill impact on ratepayers.
-The proposed capital surcharge will fund debt service payments on the project financing rather than funding the entire project cost upfront in one year.
+The capital surcharge will fund debt service payments on the project financing rather than funding the entire project cost upfront in one year.

 For questions, contact Jennifer Melman (707) 636-7016.